luca-giunti/CTAO-CTAC_Meeting_Bologna_2022/README.md

 ## Tutorials to be shown
 ### Spectral analysis of PKS 2155-304:
-Specify contents TBD
+A full 1D (spectral) analysis from A to Z for a point-like extra-Galactic source.
 ### 3D analysis of MSH 15-52
-A full 3D analysis from A to Z for an extended source.
+A full 3D analysis from A to Z for an extended Galactic source.